Skip to content

 The crawler balances thoroughness with efficiency:

-• Concurrency: Uses multiple workers to parallelize requests
+• Concurrency: Uses multiple workers with non-blocking async I/O to parallelize requests

 • --workers: Controls the number of concurrent connections